Is mobile maintenance optional or essential

 1. Maintenance scheduling

-There will always be a reactionary role for maintenance teams, and mobility helps them rapidly communicate on the go while also offering a platform for proactive scheduling.
+Of course, there will always be a reactionary role for maintenance teams.
+In these cases, mobility helps them rapidly communicate on-the-go while also offering a platform for proactive scheduling.

 For operations without mobile access, there’s often a central computer that technicians visit periodically to track work orders.
-This means they’re between on-site locations and their desk just to track information.
-The practice also involves paper-based tracking.
+This means they have to move between on-site locations and their desk just to track information.
+And things get even worse when common practice also involves paper-based tracking.
 Technicians often write out details, then manually type them into the system later.

-With a mobile device, technicians enter all the necessary information at the time it’s collected instead, saving unnecessary paperwork and wasted time.
-Technicians can also take pictures of receipts and other documents, then digitally attach them to work orders to show how the work was completed.
+With a mobile device, technicians can record work order data at the time it’s collected and close work orders as soon as the job is done, saving unnecessary paperwork and wasted travel time.
+They can also take pictures of receipts and other documents, then digitally attach them to work orders to show how the work was completed.
 All the information is centralized and easily accessible from any location.

 3. Spare parts inventories

 Having an inaccurate spare parts inventory can be a nightmare for maintenance teams.
-If no spare parts are left, vendors must be contacted to ship out replacements, leaving operations at a standstill until delivery.
+If parts run out, vendors must be contacted to ship out replacements, leaving operations at a standstill until delivery.

 When technicians can continuously update their inventories from the palms of their hands, these situations are easily avoided.
 If routine maintenance is scheduled ahead of time and the technician sees that spare parts are low, the parts can be ordered immediately.
 Or, if there’s a sudden failure and the technician uses the last of a spare part, they can quickly order a replacement for next time.
 Technicians are able to adopt proactive mindsets to prevent an immense amount of stress in the future.